Praveensamfdo/CNIT_51900_GROUP_PROJECTS/README.md

 # Group project 01: Pun detection and location

 - A transformer-based approach has been used for pun detection and location.
+- Homographic puns have been considered for this task.

 ## Transformer-based pun detection
 - Training: `python3 pun_detect.py`.